bjsmith/academicwebsite/content/home/teaching.md

 +++

-I have been a teaching instructor for the following courses at University Southern California:
+ * Teaching instructor for the following courses at University Southern California, 2016:

-- PSYC201: The Science of Happiness
+   - PSYC201: The Science of Happiness (1 semester)
-- PSYC167: Drugs, Behavior, and Society
+   - PSYC167: Drugs, Behavior, and Society  (1 semester)

-At the University of Auckland I have also been a Graduate Teaching Assistant for:
+ * Graduate Teaching Assistant, Auckland University:

-- PSYC108: Individual, Social, and Applied Psychology
+  - PSYC108: Individual, Social, and Applied Psychology (2 semesters 2011)
-- PHIL101: Introduciton to Logic
+  - PHIL101: Introduction to Logic (1 semester 2010)
+ * Guest Lecture, August 2017, EDENZ Colleges New Zealand, Diploma in Business (Level 7), "Values: Theory and Practice"